Hello everyone!

 Optimizing with Cloudflare

-How it works and how to apply
+How it works and how to apply it

 With Cloudflare active, your site already benefits from basic DDoS protection and automatic caching for static assets (CSS, JS, images).